HabanaAI/Setup_and_Install/README.md

 ## Additional scripts and add-ons
 ### manage_network_ifs.sh
-This script is used to bring up, take down, set IPs, unset IPs and check for status of the Habana network interfaces.
+This script is used to bring up, take down, set IPs, unset IPs and check for status of the Gaudi network interfaces.
-The script is installed as part of the habanalabs-dkms package in the following path: "/opt/habanalabs/scripts/habanalabs/manage_network_ifs.sh".

 The following is the usage of the script: